steviebeenz/MusikBot/README.md

 * Also fill in your Discord user ID
   * You could easy get Channel and User ID's from discord by right click after enableing the Developer Mode
 * After the server started successfully there will be an invite URL in console and config to join the Bot to your Discord Server.
+* !!!
+AutoUpdator !!!
+Make sure that admins are either OP or have permission MusikBot.update
 ### Support/Suggestions/Bugs:
 I've create this Bot to warm up my java knowledge.
 I hope you will enjoy it.
 If you have any problems, suggestions or bugs feel free to create an issue.
 Every feedback is welcome, thanks.:giggle: